marouane1206/bii_finance_app/README.md

-# Businness Intelligence & Insights - Fianancial Application
+# Businness Intelligence & Insights - Financial Application
 -----------------------------------------------------
 If you want to have a quick start, please go to folder simple_examples You will find 3 examples in the folder: